MekhzZ/opencv_bootcamp_exercise/README.md

   - Thresholding & Masking
   - Bitwise Operations like OR, AND, XOR

+### Exercise 5: Accessing and Writing Video
+   - used cv2.VideoWriter() object to create and write video files
+  - explored the fourcc Codec for video

 More exercises will be added over time.
 Stay tuned!

 ## Accessing `.ipynb` File through Colab